Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Cooperative conditional learning

 Algorithm \ref{code:ccl} presents a description of the conditional learning with two models.
 See Figures \ref{fig:learn} and \ref{fig:learn1} for illustrations.

 Both computations can be carried out by back-propagation, and the whole algorithm is in the form of alternating back-propagation.

-In Algorithm \ref{code:ccl}, the conditional descriptor model is the primary model for conditional synthesis or recovery by MCMC sampling.
+In Algorithm \ref{code:ccl}, the conditional energy- model is the primary model for conditional synthesis or recovery by MCMC sampling.
 The conditional generator model plays an assisting role to initialize the MCMC sampling.

-\textbf{Model convergence}.
-The convergence is discussed in the supplementary materials as a theoretical understanding of our learning method.
-We summarize the key idea as follows.
-Let $M(Y_1|Y_0, C; \theta)$ be the transition kernel of the finite-step MCMC that refines the initial solution $Y_0$ to the refined solution $Y_1$.
-Let $(M_\theta q)(Y_1|C; \alpha) = \int M(Y_1|Y_0, C; \theta) q(Y_0|C; \alpha) dY_0$ be the distribution obtained by running the finite-step MCMC from the initializer distribution $q(Y_0|C; \alpha)$.